-The current ratio is one of the most useful ratios in financial analysis as it helps to gauge the liquidity position of the business.
+The current ratio is one of the most helpful liquidity ratios in financial analysis as it helps to gauge the liquidity position of the business.
 In simple words, it shows a company’s ability to convert its assets into cash to pay off its short-term liabilities.
-The article discusses different advantages and disadvantages of current ratio.
+The article discusses the different advantages and disadvantages of the current ratio.

-It is calculated as a ratio of a company’s current assets to its current liabilities.
-The current ratio is widely used by banks and financial institutions while sanctioning loans to the companies and therefore this is a vital ratio for any company.
-There are different ways of analyzing and improving current ratio to portray a better liquidity position of a company.
+It is a ratio of a company’s current assets to its current liabilities.
+The current ratio is widely used by banks and financial institutions when sanctioning loans to companies, and therefore this is a vital ratio for any company.
+There are different ways of analyzing and improving the current ratio to portray a better liquidity position of a company.

-Along with knowing how to analyze and improve current ratio, it is important to know the advantages and disadvantages of using current ratio
+Along with knowing how to analyze and improve the current ratio, it is important to know the advantages and disadvantages of using the current ratio.

 Advantages of Current Ratio

-- Current ratio helps in understanding how cash rich a company is.
+- Current ratio helps in understanding how cash-rich a company is.
 It helps us gauge the short-term financial strength of a company.
-Higher the ratio, more stable the company is.
-Lower the ratio, greater is the risk of liquidity associated with the company.
+Higher the ratio, the more stable the company is.
+The lower the ratio, the greater the risk of liquidity associated with the company.

 - The current ratio gives an idea of a company’s operating cycle.
-It helps in understanding how efficient the company is in selling off its products; that is, how quickly is the company able to convert its inventory or current assets into cash.
+It helps in understanding how efficient the company is in selling off its products; that is, how quickly the company can convert its inventory or current assets into cash.
 Knowing this, a company can optimize its production.
 This enables the company to plan inventory storage mechanisms and optimize the overhead costs.

-- Current ratio shows the management’s efficiency in meeting the creditor’s demands.
-It also gives an understanding of working capital management/requirement of the company.
+- The current ratio shows the management’s efficiency in meeting the creditor’s demands.
+It also gives an understanding of the company’s working capital management/requirement.

 Disadvantages of Current Ratio